 Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Reserves are available for Community use.
-Vibrant Economy Outstanding Environment Residential dwellings in urban areas are within 400 metres to local reserves, either Council or privately provided. ≥80% ≥80% ≥80% ≥80% Fit for Purpose Infrastructure Partnership with Tangata Whenua Strong Community Residential dwellings in urban areas are within 800 metres of playgrounds or destination reserves. ≥80% ≥80% ≥80% ≥80% What does this tell me?
-Reserves allow a diverse ra they are accessible to the pu • t to the enjoyment of healthy lifestyles.
-This measure sh ows Council that its reserves are located ir n areas where Reserves meet local needs.
-Outstanding Environment Fit for Purpose Infrastructure Strong Community Percentage of customers satisfied with the service, based on the Annual Customer Satisfaction Survey. ≥ 80% ≥80% ≥80% ≥ 80% What does this tell me?
-The percentage of satisfied • ndication of the quality of service we are providing.
+Vibrant Economy Outstanding Environment Residential dwellings in urban areas are within 400 metres to local reserves, either Council or privately provided. ≥80% ≥80% ≥80% ≥80% Fit for Purpose Infrastructure Partnership with Tangata Whenua Strong Community ' Residential dwellings in urban areas are within 800 metres of playgrounds or destination reserves. ≥ 80% ≥80% ≥80% ≥ 80% What does this tell me?
+Reserves allow a diverse rai they are accessible to the pu · · · to the enjoyment of healthy lifestyles.
+This measure sh ows Council th nat its reserves a re located ir n areas where Reserves meet local needs.
+Outstanding Environment Fit for Purpose Infrastructure Strong Community Percentage of customers satisfied with the service, based on the Annual Customer Satisfaction Survey. ≥80% ≥80% ≥80% ≥80% What does this tell me?
+The percentage of satisfied of customers gives us an in dication of the quality of service we are providing.
 Sports grounds are available for Community use.
-Vibrant Economy Outstanding Environment Fit for Purpose Infrastructure Partnership with Tangata Whenua Strong Community Percent of time that sport grounds are available for use during their opening hours. ≥95% ≥95% ≥ 95% ≥95% What does this tell me? ,
+Vibrant Economy Outstanding Environment Fit for Purpose Infrastructure Partnership with Tangata Whenua Strong Community Percent of time that sport grounds are available for use during their opening hours. ≥ 95% ≥95% ≥95% ≥ 95% What does this tell me? norta Thia magaura abaura Caunail baya araunda aya